The Haight

 The Beatles were still at it.
 Song after song hit the airwaves.
 Baby you can drive my car.
 I lit the fire, isn’t it good, Norwegian wood.
 You won’t see me.
 Nowhere man.
 Think for yourself.
 The word.
 Michelle, my belle.
 What goes on.
 Girl.
 I’m looking through you.
 In my life.
 Wait.
 It seemed like the Beatles were the only thing on the radio.
 Their talent was limitless.
 Local rock bands began to sprout Beatles hairdos.
 In December the Beatles album Rubber Soul was released.
 It was a compilation of songs that had been released as singles over the previous year.

-Sitting on the library steps I noticed a tall redhead crossing the campus.
-“Lucille Ball” I thought.
+Sitting on the library steps Harry noticed a tall redhead crossing the campus.
+“Lucille Ball” he thought.
 “Heading toward the science building”.
-I followed and there she was in my Inorganic Chemistry class.
+He followed and there she was in Inorganic Chemistry.

 Monday morning, 7:55.
-I crash down the stairs and jump on the Norton, rolling it down the hill.
-The motor starts when I release the clutch.
-I hold tight with arms and legs, turn and head toward Twin Peaks.
-On the far side, topping 100, a lady backs a big car out of her driveway.
-I’m up on the sidewalk to avoid her, back into the street, full throttle, passing a cop going the other way.
-I see him start to turn around.
-Heading down toward the ocean I lean into a head wind and some traffic congestion and maneuver the horse between cars and make the final run to the college where I park next to the door leading directly into the classroom.
-I’m in my seat as the clock hits 8:10 and the door is closed and locked.
+He crashes down the stairs and jumps on the Norton, rolling it down the hill.
+The motor starts when he releases the clutch.
+He holds tight with arms and legs, turns and heads toward Twin Peaks.
+On the far side, heading down toward the ocean he leans into a head wind and some traffic congestion and maneuvers between cars and makes the final run to the college where he parks next to the door leading directly into the classroom.
+The clock hits 8:10 and the door is closed and locked.
 A man in black skin-tight leather pants using exaggeratedly feminine gestures is explaining how to balance equations.
-I’m sketching in the back row.
+Harry’s sketching in the back row.
 A hundred people shuffle in their seats.
 The air feels stagnant.

-As fate would have it the gorgeous redhead became my lab partner.
-After class I offered her a ride home.
-We stopped for dinner at Andy’s, a small Russian restaurant on Haight Street.
-Dinner of borsch, piroshki and tea for a dollar ten each.
+As fate would have it the redhead became his lab partner.
+After class he offered her a ride home.
+They stopped for dinner at Andy’s, a small Russian restaurant on Haight Street.
+Dinner was borsch, piroshki and tea for a dollar ten each.
 Then it was back on the Norton.

-Back at Marty’s we reviewed chemistry which she understood as well as I didn’t.
-She tried to teach me but it was hopeless.
+Back at Marty’s they reviewed chemistry which she understood as well as he didn’t.
+She tried to teach him but it was hopeless.
 “No Harry, the parenthesis are there so we divide here first”.
 The thick wavy red hair flowing over her shoulders was too much of a distraction.
 She lived in a beautiful flat overlooking Golden Gate Park.
 The ceiling of her bedroom was painted red.

 “Yes” said Marty.
 “They’re good for you.”

 After dinner everyone gathered around a stereo record player.
-We listened to both sides of the LP, again and again.
-“And when I awoke I was alone this bird had flown.
-So I lit the fire isn’t it good, Norwegian Wood.
-What’s that about?”
+They listened to both sides of the LP, again and again.

-A group of five black kids hung out on Clayton Street in front of our place.
+A group of five black kids hung out on Clayton Street.
 The youngest was about ten.
 The oldest girl who was about twelve was the ring leader, kind of like Lucy in the Peanuts comics.
-One day I pulled up on the Norton, turned it off and backed down onto the kick stand up against the curb.
+One day Harry pulled up on the Norton, turned it off and backed down onto the kick stand up against the curb.
 Lucy approached and said: “Hey mistah, is that yo mono-psycho?”

 “It surely is.”